 My small business’s customer relationship management (CRM) application is called Zoho CRM.
 Our CRM is our mission-critical system, a database that holds information about everyone — customers, prospects, partners, vendors, connections — that comes in contact with my business.
 You don’t have to use Zoho — there are many great options on the market like Insightly, Nimble, Salesforce.

-Here are five ways I use my CRM to help me run by business.
+Here are five ways I use my customer relationship management system to run my small business:

 It’s not just my CRM, it’s my email application too.

 I never understood why people use email outside of the CRM system if their system supports email, as Zoho CRM does.
 Zoho’s email looks like Gmail.
 I have four email accounts configured there and use the included mobile app, too.
 All of my inbound and outbound email goes directly into my CRM system.
 If there’s an email address in the system, the email is automatically connected to the client’s history, which also rolls up to the account or company level.
 If the email address isn’t there, all emails automatically connect to the contact once I enter the address.
 No syncing.
 No other applications.
 It’s all in the same place.

 All of my team’s activities go through our CRM.